FWKMultiverse/NEURAL-NEXUS/README.md

 ## Status

 Active development.
+Currently training — 140 epoch run in progress.
-Currently in live testing phase on MT5 Demo account.
+Live testing on MT5 Demo account follows training completion.
 Results are instrument-specific (XAUUSD) and depend on training data, market conditions, and configuration.

 Credentials and account details are stored locally and never shared or committed to any repository.